Public transit in Columbus, Ohio: COTA

 Columbus maintains a widespread municipal bus service called the Central Ohio Transit Authority (COTA).
 The service operates 41 routes with a fleet of 440 buses, serving approximately 19 million passengers per year.
 COTA operates 23 regular fixed-service routes, 14 express services, a bus rapid transit route, a free downtown circulator, night service, an airport connector, and other services.

 COTA's administrative offices are located in the William J. Lhota Building in Downtown Columbus.
 It is managed by President and CEO Joanna Pinkerton along with a 13-member board of trustees.
 COTA is funded by a permanent 0.25% sales tax as well as another 10-year 0.25% sales tax.
 The agency was founded in 1971, replacing the private Columbus Transit Company.
 The Central Ohio Transit Authority began operating in 1974, and has made gradual improvements to its fleet and network.
 Its first bus network redesign took place in 2017.
 The 2010s have also seen noted service improvements, with the addition of the CBUS free downtown circulator in 2014, its AirConnect airport service in 2016, and the CMAX bus rapid transit service in 2018.

 Intercity buses

 Intercity bus service is provided by Greyhound Lines, Barons Bus Lines, Miller Transportation, GoBus, and other carriers.

 Intercity bus transit dates back to 1929 in Columbus.
-Numerous stations have been constructed in Downtown Columbus; the current Columbus Bus Station was completed in 1969.
+Numerous stations have been constructed in Downtown Columbus; the Columbus Bus Station was completed in 1969.

 Alternative transportation

+In partnership with UZURV, COTA provides on demand transportation for the elderly and disabled.

 Along with most other US cities, Columbus has several private transportation options, including ridesharing, bikeshare, and electric scooters.
 The city's bikeshare system is CoGo, operated by Lyft.
 Electric scooter companies operating in the city include Bird, Spin, and Lime.

 Ohio State University students, faculty, and employees are served by the Campus Area Bus Service, an Ohio State-run bus service around the Columbus campus.